BurdaMagazinOrg/module-fb_instant_articles/README.md

 ## Issues and Development

 - Issues should be made in the project's issue queue on Drupal.org.
-- All development is happening via PRs in [GitHub](https://github.com/BurdaMagazinOrg/module-fb_instant_articles).
+- All development is happening in the project's issue queue on Drupal.org.

 ## Maintainers